The Next Student Election will take place in February 2024

 The primary purpose of the October election is to fill any vacant seats throughout BUSU's representative bodies.

 The purpose of the February election period is to elect your Directors of the Board, which is BUSU’s highest governing body that oversees legislation, human resources, financial and legal decisions.

 Also, this is the period where students are elected to sit on Brock's Senate which oversees the academic policy of the University.

 What are the responsibilities of each position

 The Brock University Students Union Board of Directors is a governing body that oversees the financial, legal and HR matters of your students union.
-It consists of 12 voting students and the BUSU General Manager (non voting).
+It consists of 13 voting students and the BUSU General Manager (non voting).
 The Board meets 1-2 times per month for approximately 2-3 hours each meeting.
-You can find out more information about the Board HERE.
+You can find out more information about the BUSU Board of Directors HERE.
 The Brock University Senate is a body that oversees the academic policy of the University.
 The Senate is made up of approximately 70 members of administration, faculty and students.
 BUSU elects 6 students to sit on the Senate along with our Vice President University Affairs.
 Senate meets monthly.